-- A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Fund. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
-Please refer to Note 10(a) (v) for a description of how the Fund defines credit-impaired and default. - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses within the next 12 months.
-Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis.
-Please refer to note 10(a) (vi) for a description of inputs, assumptions and estimation techniques used in measuring the ECL. - description of inputs, assumptions and estimation techniques used in measuring the ECL.
+- ullet A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1 and has its credit risk continuously monitored by the Fund. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
+Please refer to Note 10 a. (v) for a description of how the Fund defines credit-impaired and default - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime ECL within the next 12 months.
+Instruments in Stages 2 or 3 have their ECL measured based on ECL on a lifetime basis.
+Please refer to Note 10 a. (vi) for a description of inputs, assumptions and estimation techniques used in measuring the ECL.

-A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information.
-Note 10(a) (vii) includes an explanation of how the Fund has incorporated this in its ECL model. - Purchased or originated credit-impaired (POCI) financial assets are those assets that are credit-impaired on initial recognition.
+- A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward-looking information.
+Note 10 a. (vii) includes an explanation of how the Fund has incorporated this in its ECL model. - Purchased or originated credit-impaired (POCI) financial assets are those assets that are credit-impaired on initial recognition.
 The ECL is always measured on a lifetime basis and is deemed "built-in" to the fair value on origination.
 A credit impaired effective interest rate is used to amortize these instruments to their maturity.
-Changes to the life-time expected credit losses are adjusted in the amortised prices.
+Changes to the life-time ECL are adjusted in the amortized prices.

-Further explanation is also provided on how the Fund determines appropriate groupings when ECL is measured on a collective basis refer to Note 10a. (viii).
+Further explanation is also provided of how the Fund determines appropriate groupings when ECL is measured on a collective basis refer to Note 10 a. (vii).